Staff & Contact

-Natalie is a Puerto Rican/Dominican who was born and raised in New York where she spent most of her time between Washington Heights and the Bronx.
-While at The City College of New York she has found her voice through storytelling; primarily enjoying writing articles about local happenings, lifestyle/society, and pop culture as well as creative essays about her personal
+Natalie is a Puerto Rican and Dominican who was born and raised in New York, spending most of her time between Washington Heights and the Bronx.
+While at CCNY, she has found her voice through storytelling; primarily enjoying writing articles about local happenings, lifestyle/society, and pop culture as well as creative essays about her life experiences with community at the center.

 Barbara Nevins Taylor teaches Introduction to Journalism and TV Reporting and advises students.